Uddancode/Myntra-Website-Clone/README.md

 # Myntra-Website-Clone

-This project is made up of HTML and CSS.
+This project is made up of HTML, CSS and JavaScript.